Loadmaster: Loadmasters decorated for valor

 Airman First Class John Levitow became the only loadmaster to be decorated with the Medal of Honor after his AC-47 gunship was struck by a Viet Cong mortar near Bien Hoa in 1968.
 Badly wounded, Levitow managed to throw an armed flare out of the airplane before it ignited the airplane's ammunition stores.

-Staff Sergeant Charles Schaub was awarded the Air Force Cross for his actions when his C-130 was struck by ground fire that killed the flight engineer and wounded the copilot and navigator during an airdrop mission over An Loc in 1972.
+Staff Sergeant Charles Schaub was awarded the Air Force Cross for his actions when his C-130 was struck by ground fire during an airdrop mission over An Loc in 1972.

-SSgt.
-Maynard Grubbs was awarded the Silver Star for his role as the loadmaster on the C-123 crew commanded by Lt.
+Staff Sergeant Maynard Grubbs was awarded the Silver Star for his role as the loadmaster on the C-123 crew commanded by Lt.
 Col. Joe M. Jackson, who landed his C-123 at Khe Sanh to pick up members of an Air Force airlift control team that had been stranded at the besieged camp at Kham Duc.
 (Lt.
 Col. Jackson was awarded the Medal of Honor for the action.)

-Several other loadmasters received Silver Stars for actions in Blind Bat C-130 flareships and SSgt.
-Ralph Bemis received the medal after the C-130 he was on was shot down over An Loc.
+Several other loadmasters received Silver Stars for actions in Blind Bat C-130 flareships and Staff Sergeant Ralph Bemis received the medal after the C-130 he was on was shot down over An Loc.

-Sgt Daniel Baxter (RAF) was a Chinook loadmaster and a crew member of the standby Chinook at Camp Bastion, Afghanistan.
+Sergeant Daniel Baxter (RAF) was a Chinook loadmaster and a crew member of the standby Chinook at Camp Bastion, Afghanistan.
 He was mentioned in dispatches for actions on 6 September 2006 that he acted with exceptional professionalism and bravery under enemy fire three times.

+Sergeant Graham Jones, 32, a Chinook crewman, has been honoured for going beyond his duties by leaving the aircraft in order to fire at the enemy in the heartland of the Taliban so that a quadbike rider could make his getaway on the ground.